sunmockyang/zero-point-three/content/sections/05-Lilli.md

 “I never go up to someone and tell them I’m a Christian.
 I avoid talking about it,” she said.

-But ten days prior to this interview, Lili’s father discovered her identity through an unfortunate event.
+But 10 days prior to this interview, Lili’s father discovered her identity through an unfortunate event.

 Thieves broke in to her family home and they threw everything out of the drawers and closets in search for valuables.
 As her father began putting her belongings away, he discovered a little cross, tucked away in a drawer of her dresser.
 He confronted Lili and she told him the truth.